Simply Context

 Onboarding Page

-The onboarding pages include a progress bar to show the user how much progress they made, this is to discourage any impatience when it comes to creating a profile.
+The onboarding pages include a progress bar to show the user their progress, this is to reduce impatience during profile creation.

 Home Page

-The Home Page is arranged by user visually hierarchy, it starts with breaking news, recommended, favorite category, local news, the short stories.
+The Home Page is arranged using visually hierarchy, it starts with breaking news, recommended content, favorite categories, local news, the short stories.
+Based on user insights and other news companies Breaking news would be at the top then recommended, favorite genres, local news, then everything else.

 Article Information Page

-The user can view the statistics about the article they are reading, this includes, originality, political bias, category, wordcount, and number of pictures.
-They can compare articles to others but it does require the user to upgrade to premium.
+The user can view the statistics about the article they are reading, this includes: originality, political bias, category, word count, and number of images.
+They can compare articles to others but this feature does require upgrading to premium

 .png)